Rock of Ages: Part One

 But great legacies are not built on perfection.
 And though Rock’s failures haven’t received the coverage of his successes, they merit attention too.

-For example, Rock had two partnerships with men who would go on to become legendary venture capitalists in their own right: Tommy Davis, who would later found the Mayfield Fund, and Dick Kramlich, who would found NEA Ventures.
+For example, Rock had two partnerships with men who would go on to become legendary venture capitalists in their own right: Tommy Davis, who would later found the Mayfield Fund, and Dick Kramlich, who would found New Enterprise Associates (NEA).
 Both Davis and Kramlich have expressed personal misgivings about Rock as a partner.

 Following his partnerships, as a director at Apple, Rock—whom Steve Jobs thought of as a father figure—effectively voted to remove Jobs from the company in favor of former Pepsi CEO John Sculley.
 The episode is thought by many observers to have led to Apple’s near collapse in the early 90s and is often considered a cautionary tale about the dangers of removing young founder-CEOs in favor of “adult management.”
 Though the Jobs rift is Rock’s most public fracture, his relationships with Andy Grove, Jean Hoerni, and even the mild-mannered Gordon Moore could be at times tumultuous.